SOS for Sciatica Pain: How to Soothe Your Strain Today!

 A woman performing the figure-4 stretch, using her left leg crossed over her right knee while sitting on the ground.
 This stretch helps in stretching the piriformis muscle

-The figure-4 stretch is effective in targeting and stretching the piriformis muscle.
+The figure-4 stretch effectively targets and stretches the piriformis muscle.

 The knee to opposite shoulder stretch is performed by lying on your back and bringing your knee towards the opposite shoulder.